nikhovas/goshort/README.md

 the program won't look to it.
 If the token is specified, but something is wrong with auth in your request, you'll get error 401 (Unauthorized).

-### Docker

-There are two images of GoShort:

-- `nikhovas/goshort:alpine` - standalone goshort.
-Can be used with docker-compose
-- `nikhovas/goshort:redis` - goshort container with embedded Redis database.

-All in DockerHub.